graphhopper/graphhopper/README.md

 **speed mode** and in contrast to the speed mode we call everything without CH the **flexibility mode**.
 BTW: This does not mean that the flexibility mode is *slow*.

 The speed mode comes with much faster and lightweight (less RAM) responses and that although it does not use heuristics in its default settings.
 The downsides are that the speed mode allows only pre-defined vehicle profiles (multiple possible in GraphHopper) and requires a time consuming and resource intense preparation.
 And implementing certain features are not possible or very complex compared to the flexibility mode.

 You can use both modes at the same time.

 ## License

-We chose the Apache License to make it easy for you to embed GraphHopper in your products.
+We chose the Apache License to make it easy for you to embed GraphHopper in your products, even closed source.
 We suggest to contribute back your changes, as GraphHopper evolves fast, but of course this is not necessary.